Dr Russell Adams

 I am a hydrologist with over twenty years experience of working in different countries on many different research projects.
 I obtained my Masters degree in Engineering Hydrology in the Department of Civil Engineering here at Newcastle University.
 I then worked on various hydrological modelling projects focussed on land use change in the Water Resources Systems Research Laboratory (WRSRL).
 A change of direction led me to an interest in minewater pollution and I completed my PhD under the supervision of Prof. Paul Younger in 2001.
 I spent some time working on integrated surface and groundwater projects in both WRSRL and the HERO group under Paul's direction.

 Following my initial spell working at this university I moved overseas to New Zealand to work at the National Institute for Water and Environmental Research (NIWA).
 I was tasked with implementing the SHETRAN modelling system that had been developed here by WRSRL.
 After this I had further spells working in both the USA, at UMass Amherst, then in Australia, initially at the University of Melbourne.
 At Melbourne I worked with Prof. Andrew Western on sediment and nutrient generation, both on modelling and monitoring projects.
 I developed an interest in nutrient modelling, and have continued to work on this theme during my second spell at Newcastle University which commenced in 2014.
 During my second spell I have began to work with Dr Quinn on Natural Flood Management (NFM) monitoring and modelling projects.
-I have recently started to work on a different topic related to assessing energy infrastructure failure risk due to high winds with Dr Sean Wilkinson and Dr Sarah Dunn.
+I recently worked on a different topic related to assessing the risk of energy infrastructure failing due to high winds, termed "Consequence Forecasting", with Dr Sean Wilkinson and Dr Sarah Dunn in the GEST group.

 - PhD Simulating Groundwater Rebound in Abandoned Mines (Newcastle University, 2001)